ssube/prometheus-sql-adapter/README.md

 which will hit the `metric_labels_name_lid` index.
 While full tables scans were possible in the test cluster, which had 34k labels weighing 95MB, missing that index may become costly for larger clusters.
 The total size of the `metric_labels` table is the number of unique timeseries being written.

+### Views

+Views within the schema are split into three groups: aggregated samples, materialized catalogs of the schema, and compatibility with the `pg_prometheus` schema.

+Aggregate views are prefixed with `agg_` and use TimescaleDB's continuous aggregates to occasionally refresh a materialized view and aggregate samples into larger time buckets.

+Catalog views are prefixed with `cat_` and materialize expensive views of the metric labels, enriching them with collected metadata.

+Compatibility views ensure the schema is fully compatible with the `pg_prometheus` extensions' schema, despite slightly different underlying storage.